garynthompson/CE-PiicoDev-QMC6310-MicroPython-Module/README.md

 z_cal       | int  | -32768 to 32767 | Z magnetic field component using calibration offsets

 ### `PiicoDev_QMC6310.calibrate()`
 Routine to calibrate the magnetometer.
+Rotate the magnetometer in the X and Y or X, Y, & Z directions until the routine is complete.

 ### `PiicoDev_QMC6310.setOutputDataRate(odr)`
 Sets the Output Data Rate.